 When my friend planned my birthday dinner The Beatrice Inn came to the fore when we read the 2* review from Pete Wells of NYT and was intrigued, to say the least to dine there.
 After that mutual consensus, we ended up having a reservation shortly.
 On a rainy evening, The Beatrice Inn wasn’t too crowded and we saw Chef-Owner Angie Mar observing the front of the house and visiting a couple of tables at the end of their meals.
-This restaurant feels like a modern chophouse — dimly lit and handsome — but had nods to the past...
+This restaurant feels like a modern chophouse — dimly lit and handsome — but had nods to the past.
+This..

 Ambitious Dinner at Blue Bay Restaurant, Monte-Carlo Bay Hotel & Resort (1* Michelin; Monte-Carlo, Monaco)

-[Translate] I personally find it interesting that many 1* Michelin restaurants tend to push the envelope with food with young chefs.
+I personally find it interesting that many 1* Michelin restaurants tend to push the envelope with food with young chefs.
 One of the most unique dinners we had during our visit to Monte Carlo was at Blue Bay at Monte-Carlo Bay Hotel & Resort.
 Executive Chef Marcel Ravin is from the Caribbean island of Martinique and fuses flavors of his background with French cuisine.
 He creates bold flavors, interesting textures and uses ingredients that seem exotic to someone who has not visited that small isle.
-When we arrived from our luxe shuttle (a large Mercedes van just to ourselves)..
+When we arrived from our luxe shuttle (a large Mercedes van just to ourselves) from..

 Le Vistamar at Hotel Hermitage is a 1* Michelin restaurant that its menu has particular focus on seafood.
 The dining room blends a modern palette of neutral-tone hardwood floors, linen-covered banquettes and mostly white décor against a backdrop of aristocratic paneled walls and sprawling terrace with masonry baluster and stunning views of the harbor.
 We started off our evening with flutes of Pommery Brut Rosé Champagne.
 Delicately fruity but dry and refreshing.
 After ordering a couple of dishes, the waiters served us an amuse bouche of red mullet, broccoli, and broccoli puree.
-While the mullet and broccoli were cooked..
+While the mullet and broccoli were cooked nicely..